feschber/lan-mouse/README.md

 Where `left` can be either `left`, `right`, `top` or `bottom`.

-> [!WARNING] Note, that with the gtk frontend the clients from the config
+> :warning: Note, that with the gtk frontend, the clients from the config
 > file are currently ignored.

 ### Additional options